City Loft SW 7631 Hue Family

 It could also shift and look purple.
 Low chroma (not very colorful colors) like City Loft that belong to this hue family neighborhood are notorious for shifting and looking violet, lavender, purple.
 Some even describe it as plum brown.

-That doesn’t mean that City Loft has “purple undertones”.
+That doesn’t mean that it has “purple undertones”.
 It has nothing to do with undertones.

 In summary, what all this means for you is City Loft is susceptible to shifting in context of stronger colors and under different light sources.